YJY1029/archipelago/README.md

 # EE6227 Assignment 4

 *Please open this .md using a Markdown reader for a better experience.
-[Here](https://stackedit.io/app#) is a very nice online one for you. :)*
+[Here](https://stackedit.io/app#) is a very nice online one for you :-)*

 This is an island model version of an N-queen algorithm for EE6227 assignment 4 (hereafter "**Archipelago**"), modified from the original algorithm for EE6227 assignment 3 (hereafter "**Islet**").